t-z-scott/t-z-scott.github.io/README.md

 **Michael Sass**, creator and owner of [Shellsharks](https://shellsharks.com/) and this [online resume](https://shellsharks.com/resume), for inspiring me to join the Indie Web.
 Speaking of...
 ## What's next?
-I'll finish the imcomplete projects I have.
+I'll finish the incomplete projects I have.
 Then, I'll start with either this [list of future project ideas](https://cybercademy.org/project-ideas/) or [this one](https://www.codecademy.com/projects/subject/cybersecurity).
 ## This website may be joining the Indie Web!
 ### To-do
 - [ ] make a [personal domain](https://indieweb.org/personal-domain)